 Residents and stakeholders came together to create a Plan with specific goals and polices for the future.
 The aim was to understand the community’s concerns and aspirations; clarify goals and policies; and address needs, preferences and trends.
 The product was the Your Voice, Our Future Plan.
 At the end of Phase 2 the Plan was first presented to the Planning and Zoning Commission then later to the Town Council, which tentatively adopted the Plan in November 2015.

 Phase 3 – Do it!
 Make it so!
 (Dec 2015 – Nov 2016)

-The Your Voice, Our Future Plan is being presented to the community.
-The aim is to show how the document, created by Oro Valley residents, reflects the community's direction and to spark additional discussion.
-The Plan will be finalized in the summer of 2016.
-Voters will be encouraged to participate in an election on the Your Voice, Our Future General Plan on November 8, 2016.
+The Your Voice, Our Future Plan was being presented to the community to show how the document, created by Oro Valley residents, reflects the community's direction and to spark additional discussion.
+The Plan was finalized and formally adopted by Town Council in September 2016.
+Oro Valley residents voted to ratify the Your Voice, Our Future General Plan on November 8, 2016.

-The Your Voice, Our Future Plan, voted on by the residents of Oro Valley, will officially guide and inform residents, stakeholders, Town staff, and elected and appointed officials.
+The Your Voice, Our Future General Plan, ratified by the residents of Oro Valley, officially guides and inform residents, stakeholders, Town staff, and elected and appointed officials.
 Residents and stakeholders can look to the Plan to understand the vision of Oro Valley’s future.
-Town staff and elected and appointed officials will use the Plan’s goals and polices as a foundation for decision making.
-Over the next 10 years, they will put the Plan into action through the action items listed in Chapter 6: Getting to Work.
+Town staff and elected and appointed officials use the Plan’s goals and polices as a foundation for decision making.
+Over the ten years following ratification, they will put the Plan into action through the action items listed in Chapter 6: Getting to Work.